 Diagnose using staining and culture; blood cultures are done but often are negative except in severe septicemia.

-Treat symptomatic patients with IV ceftazidime followed by a prolonged course of oral TMP/SMX and either doxycycline or, in children < 8 yr and pregnant women, amoxicillin/clavulanate.
+Treat symptomatic patients with IV ceftazidime followed by a prolonged course of oral TMP/SMX or doxycycline; in children < 8 years and pregnant women, use amoxicillin/clavulanate instead of doxycycline.